310mc/https-310mc.github.io-tl/source/_posts/anniversary/8th.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-we all have our own personal hero [pose], so we can definitely [telepathically] match each other~
+we all have our own personal hero [poses], so we can definitely [telepathically] match each other~
 {% endbubble %}

 {% bubble Midori worried %}
-Um, but that wouldn't really play by the game's rules, would it…?
-It's not meant to be that sorta game, right…?
+Um, but then we wouldn't really play by the game's rules, would we…?
+It's not that sorta game, right…?
 {% endbubble %}

 <hr>